hickeyma/granite-io-examples/rag_example.md

 # Granite 3.2 RAG

-Granite 3.2 provided new capability like RAG. <TODO: add to>
+Granite 3.2 provided lots of cool capabilities like [chain-of-thought (CoT)](https://www.ibm.com/think/topics/chain-of-thoughts) reasoning, document understanding etc. In this example, we will investigate how to use [Retrieval Augmented Generation (RAG)](https://www.ibm.com/think/topics/retrieval-augmented-generation) to improve the response of the model.
+The example will first cover how to do RAG with the model in a vanilla fashion and then how to compliment it using the [granite-io library](https://github.com/ibm-granite/granite-io).
+I

 ## RAG Example

-I am very proud of my sports team Limerick in the Irish Gaelic game of Hurling.
-It has helped that they have been the most success ful team over the last 10 years (2014-2024).
-In that period they have won:
+I am very proud of my sports team [Limerick](https://en.wikipedia.org/wiki/Limerick_county_hurling_team) in the Irish Gaelic game of [hurling](https://en.wikipedia.org/wiki/Hurling).
+This is helped by the fact that Limerick have been the most successful team over the last 10 years (2014-2024).
+In that period they have won everything:
 - 5 All-Ireland finals (think super bowl)
 - 4 in a row (2020-2023), only 2 other team to do this
 - 6 Munster Titles
 - 3 national Leagues
-In other words the most successful in this period.

-I decided then that it would be nice to ask `Granite 3.2 8b` model to confirm this with the following question `What team is the most successful hurling team in the last 10 years?"
+I decided then that it would be nice to ask `Granite 3.2 8b` model to confirm this dominance with the following question `What team is the most successful hurling team in the last 10 years?`.

 ### Prompt the model

-Lets start with a simple sample code snippet below :
+Lets start with a simple sample code snippet below to ask the Granite 3.2 model:

 ```py
 import openai